 - Arthur Sick Episode "Is There A Doctor in the House?"
 The parents are sick.
 Then at the end Arthur sneezes and D.W. says "Uh oh", then it ends.

 - Curious George episode "Monkey Fever".
 At the end of this Sick Episode, George sneezes and the man with the yellow hat says he's caught his cold.

 - Postman Pat in an episode where Julian is Playing Sick, Jess fell down a hole and broke his leg, then when Postman Pat coughs once and is a bit tired, the vet says he is sick.

-- The third 38 Parrots is about the Python being mistaken for sick.
+- The third 38 Parrots short is about the Python being mistaken for sick.